 - Creating beautiful presentations.
 Ryan Johnson.
 University of Toronto.

 The most important component of the course is a quarter-long creative project on topics broadly related to distributed transactions, consensus protocols, and distributed ledgers (blockchain fabrics such as ResilientDB).
 The project must be done in groups of five, and the role and contributions of each group member must be clearly articulated.
 All projects must be approved and supervised by the instructor.
-The outcome of the final project will consists of (1) designing a novel consensus protocols, benchmarking and studying existing consensus protocols, developing novel techniques or architectures to improve performance of a blockchain fabric (e.g., sharding), or developing novel applications for blockchain; (2) writing a grant proposal for startup seed funding or a short research paper with the goal of submitting to a top-tier conference, of course, the actual submission is optional and does not affect your final grade.
-All project related reports must be written in LaTex using ACM templates.
+The outcome of the final project will consist of (1) designing novel consensus protocols, benchmarking and studying existing consensus protocols, developing novel techniques or architectures to improve the performance of a blockchain fabric (e.g., sharding), or developing novel applications for blockchain; (2) writing a grant proposal for startup seed funding or a short research paper with the goal of submitting to a top-tier conference, of course, the actual submission is optional and does not affect your final grade.
+All project-related reports must be written in LaTex using ACM templates.

 For communication with the instructor, please use email [[email protected]] and not Canvas.
 The instructor will not check/reply to Canvas messages.
 For group communication (monitored by TAs) and other students, we will rely on Slack.
 Please contact the TAs to add you to our Slack channel: ECS189F Slack.

 In this class, we adopt the UC Davis Code of Academic Conduct available here.
 In addition, late submission will result in a 10% penalty for each day late.
-Students are strongly advised that any act of cheating will result in a score of 0 for the entire milestone (or course) and offences will be reported to the Office of the Dean of Students.
+Students are strongly advised that any act of cheating will result in a score of 0 for the entire milestone (or the course) and offenses will be reported to the Office of the Dean of Students.
 You are encouraged to discuss problems and ideas but the final solution or code must be your own.
 In the event of a major campus emergency, course requirements, deadlines, and grading percentages are subject to changes that may be necessitated by a revised quarter calendar.
 If such unusual circumstances arise, students may determine any such changes by contacting the instructor.

 Course materials/grades will be made available on your Canvas account.